 Cerebral Palsy Related Claims

 Talk to us about cerebral palsy related claims, we are here to help you.
 Cerebral palsy affects roughly every 1 in 400 babies who are born in the UK every year.
 Cerebral palsy refers to a group of life-lasting motor conditions that cause physical disability when developing, primarily in motor skills and body movement.
-While many people who live with cerebral palsy did not gain this condition as a result of medical negligence, perhaps due to an unavoidable premature birth, some people might have been involved in an accident resulting from clinical negligence during birth or while in utero.
+While many people who live with cerebral palsy don’t gain this condition as a result of medical negligence, perhaps due to an unavoidable premature birth, some people might have been involved in an accident resulting from clinical negligence during birth or while in utero.

 If you live with cerebral palsy due to clinical negligence during birth, pregnancy or childhood, you may be able to claim compensation.